murnanedaniel/athena/Tracking/TrkDumpAlgs/README.md

 #-----------------
 #to run the dumper
 #-----------------
-first parameter the files you want to generate in the file athena/Tracking/TrkDumpAlgs/scipts/run_reco.sh set parameter to True or False to generate or not the files 'RAWtoESD:dumpObjects.csvFile=True/False' 'RAWtoESD:dumpObjects.rootFile=True/False' sh athena/Tracking/TrkDumpAlgs/scripts/dumper-run.sh
+* First parameter the files you want to generate in the file athena/Tracking/TrkDumpAlgs/scipts/run_reco.sh set parameter to True or False to generate or not the files 'RAWtoESD:dumpObjects.csvFile=True/False' 'RAWtoESD:dumpObjects.rootFile=True/False'
+* Second - you can limit the number of events to make some tests with the following option in file run_reco.sh --maxEvents 2
+* run job using the script
+sh athena/Tracking/TrkDumpAlgs/scripts/dumper-run.sh

 #------------------------